Lower Elementary School (K-2nd) Courses

-The Social Studies Alive program promotes increased awareness of self, family, community, country, and the globe.
+Our Social Studies curriculum promotes increased awareness of self, family, community, country, and the globe.
 The Kindergarten focus is Me and My World as they explore the relationships with families, friends, teachers, and neighbors.
 Students learn that people live differently in different places and that they can help care for the world.
-In first grade, students study My School and Family as they learn the structures of schools and families.
-Students learn how to get along with classmates, follow The Fay Code, and identify people who work at a school.
-Second graders focus is Our Community and Beyond.
-Students obtain an awareness about the local and global communities in which they live.
+In First Grade, students study My School and Family as they learn the structures of schools and families.
+Students learn how to get along with classmates and identify people who work at a school.
+Second Grade's focus is Our Community and Beyond.
+Students obtain awareness about the local and global communities in which they live.
 They learn the fundamentals of geography and explore different cultures and public service roles.

-The Fay School's K-2nd art curriculum encourages inventive thinking, creative problem solving, visual awareness, as well as intellectual, social, and emotional development.
-We consider every student an artist and cultivate innate creativity and curiosity with hands-on exploration of art materials, as well as self-reflection during art making.
+The Fay School's Lower Elementary Art curriculum encourages inventive thinking, creative problem solving, visual awareness, as well as intellectual, social, and emotional development.
+We consider every student an artist and cultivate innate creativity and curiosity with hands-on exploration of art materials, as well as self-reflection during art-making.

 Our goal is to provide a supportive studio environment where students can visually express themselves and experiment with a variety of processes and techniques such as drawing, painting, collage, printmaking, and sculpture.
 As students move through the grades, they engage in deeper and more elaborate understandings of materials, processes, and techniques.

-The Spanish program develops in Lower Elementary.
-Giving as much comprehensible input as possible is still the goal in students acquiring the language.
-The use of props, toys, motions, song, and storytelling with student actors is still prominent in the students’ ability to acquire the language while they become more comfortable with giving and sharing responses in Spanish.
+The Spanish program develops in Lower Elementary focusing on the development of speaking vocabulary and appreciation of Spanish culture.
+The use of props, toys, motions, song, and storytelling with student actors is prominent in the students’ ability to acquire the language while they become more comfortable with giving and sharing responses in Spanish.

-The Wolf Library serves our Lower Elementary students and their teachers and parents as well.
-We have over 15,000 volumes of books and aim to provide a collection that meets the needs of our students.
-Promoting literacy and the love of reading is paramount to any good library program.
-Students are taught basic library skills as well as becoming familiar with outstanding fiction and non-fiction books and authors too good to miss.
-For first and second grade, research is coordinated with their units of study and the process is taught entirely at school in collaboration with the classroom teachers.
-We subscribe to online databases that give students and their families access to encyclopedias, periodicals, and even animated picture books for beginning readers.
+The Wolf Library serves our Lower Elementary students, as well as their parents and teachers.
+We have over 15,000 volumes of books and aim to provide a collection that meets the needs of our students, all while promoting a love of reading.
+Students are taught basic library skills as well as becoming familiar with outstanding fiction and non-fiction books.
+Online databases give students and their families access to encyclopedias, periodicals, and even animated picture books for beginning readers.
 Author visits enrich their learning and are usually coordinated with the Book Fair.